Table of Contents

 - states.json – JSON List of US states with two-letter codes.
 Example: "AZ" for Arizona, "NY" for New York, and "CA" for California.

-However, to use the above location files, the query result must contain a target value that exactly matches the key from the location file.
+However, to use the above location files, the query result must contain a target value that matches the key from the location file.

-For example: With Graphite as the data source, a typical time-series data point looks like this:
+For example, with Graphite as the data source, a typical time-series data point looks like this:

-{“target”: “CA”, “datapoints”: [[151, 1584836485]]}, where "CA" represents Canada, 151 is the metric value and 1584836485 is the epoch timestamp.
+{“target”: “CA”, “datapoints”: [[151, 1584836485]]}, where "CA" represents Canada, 151 is the metric value, and 1584836485 is the epoch timestamp.

-And the accepted json format is as follows:
+The accepted JSON format is as follows:

 {